About me

 Training, qualifications & experience

-I have a Post Graduate Diploma (PGDip) in Human Relations and Counselling, awarded by Robert Gordon University and accredited by COSCA.
-I also have a PhD in Medical Physics and a PGDip in Community Education.
+I hold a Post Graduate Diploma (PGDip) in Human Relations and Counselling, awarded by Robert Gordon University and accredited by COSCA.
+My PhD is in Medical Physics and I also have a PGDip in Community Education.

-I am a member of both COSCA and BACP, two professional bodies for therapists and I am insured through PPS.
-I am a PVG Scheme Member for regulated work with children and protected adults, in both support work and private counselling.
-I work with ages 16+ years.
+I am insured through PPS and am a PVG Scheme Member for regulated work with children and protected adults, in both support work and counselling.
+In counselling, I work with ages 16+ years.

 Member organisations